This is a complete SEO guide for beginners and acts as a quick refresher for everyone else.

 Understanding who your customers are and what they’re likely to search for is the first step in SEO.

-Given that 91% of web pages don’t earn traffic from Google this suggests that the majority of website owners don’t know what their audience is searching for.
+Given that 91% of web pages don’t earn traffic from Google, most website owners don’t know what their audience is searching for.

 How do you know what is a relevant search query that prospects make?